NathaliaBatalha/PB-FEUM/Demo/README.md

 3 - Choose the material properties file to be simulated, changing the .txt name on line 28 of 'Abaqus_script_100el.py'.
 4 - Open Abaqus Cae and run the script 'Abaqus_script_100el.py'.
 5 - Abaqus documentation provides the steps to export solutions, such as strain and stress fields.
 Please check: http://130.149.89.49:2080/v6.11/index.html

+The material properties generated for the Virtual Experiment, assumed a random correlated field with scale of 0.25, cross-correlation between variables of 0.5 and coefficient of variation of 0.1.